balcilar/gnn-spectral-expressive-power/README.md

 # Analyzing the Expressive Power of Graph Neural Networks in a Spectral Perspective

-This repository consist of ICLR2021 paper on theoretical and empirical spectral analysis of GNNs
+This repository consist of codes of ["Analyzing the Expressive Power of Graph Neural Networks in a Spectral Perspective"](https://openreview.net/forum?id=-qh0M9XWxnv) paper published in ICLR2021.

 ## Theoretical and Empirical Frequency Responses
 Studied GNN's spectral analysis codes are in spectral_analysis_result folder.
 Those codes were written in Matlab.